CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

 1. Navigate back to File Explorer and open `chatgpt.py` with **Visual Studio Code** to view the code to build a ChatGPT-like app.

     ![](../media/img70.png)

+    >**Tip:** **Streamlit** is an open-source Python framework that enables rapid development of interactive web apps for data science and machine learning projects.
+It allows developers to create user-friendly dashboards and visualizations with minimal coding.

 1. Next, click on the **Eclipse Button** on the top, then select **Terminal** and click on **New Terminal**.